Anyone's death diminishes me,

 Eric Engstrom, 2020, co-creator of the original DirectX gaming APIs in 1994

-Carolyn Enlow, 2018, first (or close to it) female programmer at Sierra Online in early 80s
+Carolyn Enlow, 2018, first female programmer at Sierra Online in early 80s

 Kenji Eno, 2013, Japanese musician and game designer